anntanp/ddbkg-web/content/home/hero.md

 #    </span>
 ---

-is a Knowledge Graph constructed out of the rich collection of the German Digital Library or [*Deutsche Digitale Bibliothek*](https://www.deutsche-digitale-bibliothek.de).
+is an ongoing project that aims to construct a Knowledge Graph out of the rich collection of the German Digital Library or *Deutsche Digitale Bibliothek* ([DDB]((https://www.deutsche-digitale-bibliothek.de))).
+This project is managed by [FIZ Karlsruhe (ISE)](https://www.fiz-karlsruhe.de/de/forschung/information-service-engineering).